NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 This seems to be correct, apart from the last column (26th in this case) is all zeros, this would be the z'th rotation DOF perturbation of the final joint in the chain `r_thumb` ?
 The final joint is the end effector, so its differeinating its own rotation with respect to its own position (not with respect to itself, ie should not equal 1, as we are differentiation rotation of DOFs to position), thus if there is no change in the resulting end effector delta because of the rotation with what we are doing $P2 - P1 / \Delta \theta$ we get 0, which makes sense.
 The only case this occurs on is the 26th col for Z Rotation DOF of the `r_thumb` joint / end effector.
 I believe its correct that the end effector itself should be part of the Jacobian so this seems to make sense.

 Of course we know the matrix is not square, however this means it does not have a determinant to check.

+##### Iteration of Jacobian to Target Effector

+Now we can build the Jacobian via fetching perturbed end effector positions, we need to do it iteratively, so we can satisfy
+$$
+V = J(\theta_i)\dot\theta \ \\ (t-c) = J(\theta_i)\dot\theta
+$$
+This involves calculating the Jacobian, Inversing it, applying the resulting delta angle velocities to the joints in the system and either by integration over time / a number of frames or successively for $k$ iterations within a single frame.

 ___

 #### Jacobian Matrix (Pseudo) Inverse

-We have at the moment the velocities of the end effector from the resulting Jacobian in the form of :
+From the Jacobian calculation, we have at the velocities of the end effector wrt to each joints DOFs angles in the form of :
 $$
 V = J\dot\theta \
 $$